ActivitySim/activitysim/docs/core.rst

 run in both single process and multiprocess mode, with single process excellent for development/debugging and multiprocess excellent for application.
 ActivitySim saves the pre-calculated TAP to TAP total utilities to a memory mapped cache file for reuse by downstream models such as tour mode choice.
-In tour mode choice, the pre-computed TAP to TAP total utilities for the attribute_segment, along with the access and egress impedances, are used to evalute the best N TAP pairs for each origin MAZ destination MAZ pair being evaluated.
+In tour mode choice, the pre-computed TAP to TAP total utilities for the attribute_segment, along with the access and egress impedances, are used to evaluate the best N TAP pairs for each origin MAZ destination MAZ pair being evaluated.
 Assembling the total transit path impedance and then picking the best N is quick since it is done in a de-duplicated manner within each chunk of multiprocessed choosers.